HannahIgboke/Sentiment-Analysis-of-Real-time-Flipkart-Product-Reviews/README.md

 # Objectives
-The objective of this project is to classify customer reviews as positive or negative and and identify the best model fit for this sentiment analysis and further understand the pain points of customers who write negative reviews.
+The objective of this project is to classify customer reviews as either positive or negative and and identify the best model fit for this sentiment analysis and further understand the pain points of customers who write negative reviews.
 In view of this, the specific objectives and workflow for this project is as follows:

 1. Data Loading and Exploratory Data Analysis